TysonPWilliams/MERN-Project-Backend/DOCKER.md

 ## Running Tests

-Tests are run inside a container using the test image and use an in-memory MongoDB instance for isolation:
+Tests are run inside a container using the test image and test data that get's populated and then deleted as the tests run.

 ```bash
 docker compose run test
 ```

+> If everything is working and setup correctly, there should be 49 passed tests.

 ---